-We are always happy to find new sponsors for the lab courses: Buyout Lab and Venture Lab.
+We are always happy to find new sponsors for the lab courses: Private Equity Lab and Venture Lab.
 The lab courses place a student in a private equity or venture capital firm for the quarter.
 We offer the course in all three quarters (Fall, Winter, and Spring).
 Sponsors can participate as many quarters a year as they choose.
 Please understand that being a sponsor does involve a time commitment to the student and the program.
-More information is available here.
-Host a Trek
+More information is available here

-Each year a select set of Kellogg students visit venture capital or private firms in Chicago, New York, and San Francisco.
+Each year a select set of Kellogg students visits venture capital or private firms in Chicago, New York, and San Francisco.
 Additional cities may be added as student demand and alumni support allow.
-The second year students who lead these trips are looking for firms and sponsors to host their group for a few hours during the day of their visit.
-This is an excellent chance to speak with current students, hear what is happening at Kellogg first hand, and share your real time knowledge of the industry.
-Speak at Kellogg
+The second-year students who lead these trips are looking for firms and sponsors to host their groups for a few hours during the days of their visits.
+This is an excellent chance to speak with current students, hear what is happening at Kellogg first hand, and share your real-time knowledge of the industry.

 There are a number of opportunities to share your knowledge of the PEVC industry with current students and the wider Kellogg community.
 There are various forums available:

 • The PE/VC boot camp is run by the PE/VC Club each fall.
 The student organizers are often looking for a specific expertise.

 • The student organizers of the PE/VC Conference need speakers, moderators, and most often, connections.
 Their response rate is much higher if a colleague of the speaker and Kellogg alumnus (you) makes the introduction.

 Host a Breakfast

 Several times each academic year, Kellogg students and faculty have "breakfast" at Chicago-based private equity firms.
 This is a chance for students to speak with the partners and associates about the current state of private equity, the firms, or other current topics of interest to the PE industry.
 Contact us at firstname.lastname@example.org

 if you are interested in hosting a breakfast.